Bidor: Attractions

-Gepai Waterfalls is noteworthy for those who prefer swimming, picnicking or photography.
 Gepai Waterfalls is also known as Lubuk Degong by the locals.
 It used to be a black area during the communist insurgency but was later opened to public in 1989 after the Communist Party of Malaya signed a peace treaty with the Malaysian government.

 It was rumoured that the largest Botanical Gardens will be pioneered in Bidor.
 The plan was suggested by Sultan Nazrin Shah who was then Raja Muda and was strongly endorsed by the then-Perak Chief Minister, Tan Sri Dato' Seri Tajol Rosli Ghazali.
 However, the plan was put on hold when the Orang Asli (aborigines) opposed the plan.
 The plan was totally called off after the Perak state administration fell to Pakatan Rakyat as soon after the March 2008 general elections.
 The Orang Asli, who have got solid support from the new government agree to call off the plan totally.